-The 2016 Compass Award competition is dedicated to the poetry of BELLA AKHMADULINA (1937-2010).
+This year's Compass Award competition was dedicated to the poetry of BELLA AKHMADULINA (1937-2010).

 Please follow us on Facebook.